block-core/blockcore/Documentation/proof-of-stake.md

 Long reorganization protection or the maximal length of reorganization that the node is willing to accept.
 The reason to prevent long reorganization is to prevent "history attack" or in other words old spent coins can't be reused to create a longer chain in isolation and cause big reorgs.

-Honest nodes will not switch to a chain that forked earlier then maxreorg, and because StakeMinConfirmations will not allow to reuse coins before maxreorg then staking in isolation cannot cause long reorganisations.
+Honest nodes will not switch to a chain that forked earlier then maxreorg, and because StakeMinConfirmations will not allow to reuse coins before MaxReorg then staking in isolation cannot cause long reorganisations.

 #### Coin maturity

 The number of confirmations a newly found coinstake needs to be buried under before it can be spent.
-(Not to be confused with StakeMinConfirmations whic is for staking)
+(Not to be confused with StakeMinConfirmations which is for staking)

 #### Proven Headers

-Those are headers that carry all the information that is needed to validate a coinstake.
+Those are headers that contain all the information that is needed to validate a coinstake.
-Proven headers are used as a headers first approach where the node will first download the headers of blocks and only if the header is valid will the node fetch the entire block for full validation.
+Proven headers are used as a `headers first` approach where the node will first download the headers of blocks and only if the header is valid will the node fetch the entire block for full validation.

 The full Proven Headers specification can be found here https://github.com/block-core/blockcore/blob/master/Documentation/Features/ProvenHeaders.md